motaax/Tabuadas/README.md

-# Tabuadas
-Código que gera todas as tabuadas de 1 a 10
+# Código que gera todas as tabuadas de 1 a 10